egoebelbecker/pi_temperature/README.md

 ![](wiring.png)

-Here's a summary of the steps required on the nano:
+Here's a summary of the steps required on the pi:

 1. Edit /boot/config.txt.
 Add:
 ```